My site contains malware, what does that mean?

 There are many reasons, but mostly, it allows access to a server for free.
 This allows them to use the server to send spam mail, use the server to participate in a DDoS attack, attempt to hack another server etc etc. This is now quite a large illegal industry.

-What should I do to prevent this from happening?
+What should I do to prevent my site getting infected?

 Keep your sites code (Core, Themes, plugins) up to date, this ensures that at least older vulnerabilities are patched and secured.
 If you are not the sites developer then put a service contract in place to manage updates for your site with your developer.